 SoftPerfect Bandwidth Manager has a 30-day trial period.
 After this, you can continue using the Lite version for free, with the limit of only being able to set five rules.
 Alternatively, you can pay $49 to upgrade to the Standard version.
 See their license comparison list for full details.

 We’ve previously rounded up ways that Windows 10 is wasting your bandwidth, so hopefully one of these tools will prove helpful to take control over your system’s internet usage.
+If you aren’t sure what’s eating up your bandwidth, try a few ways to monitor and troubleshoot your home network usage.

 Now that you’ve done this, it’s time to get the best out of your system.
 Read our guide on how to get faster performance from Windows 10.